Useful information/FAQs

 At E-J Psychotherapy each session is 50mins.

-Do you offer concessions on your fee?
+Do you offer any concessions on your session fees?

 E-J Psychotherapy does not offer any concessions.